 The 1977 Panama Canal Treaties entered into force on October 1, 1979.
 They replaced the 1903 Hay/Bunau-Varilla Treaty between the United States and Panama (modified in 1936 and 1955), and all other U.S.-Panama agreements concerning the Panama Canal, which were in force on that date.
 The treaties comprise a basic treaty governing the operation and defense of the Canal from October 1, 1979 to December 31, 1999 (Panama Canal Treaty) and a treaty guaranteeing the permanent neutrality of the Canal (Neutrality Treaty).

 The details of the arrangements for U.S. operation and defense of the Canal under the Panama Canal Treaty are spelled out in separate implementing agreements.
 The Canal Zone and its government ceased to exist when the treaties entered into force and Panama assumed jurisdiction over Canal Zone territories and functions, a process that was finalized on December 31, 1999.

 Deputy Chief of Mission--David Gilmour

 Counselor for Economic Affairs--Joel Reifman

 Counselor for Public Affairs--Thomas Mesa

 The U.S. Embassy in Panama is located at Edificio 783, Avenida Demetrio Basilio Lakas, Clayton, Panama City (tel: 507-207-7000).
 Personal and official mail for the embassy and members of the mission may be sent to: U.S. Embassy Panama, Unit 9100, DPO AA 34002.
 E-mail: Panamaweb@state.gov

 Other Contact Information

-> American Chamber of Commerce and Industry in Panama
+American Chamber of Commerce and Industry of Panama

-> Panama, Republica de Panama
+Panama, Republica de Panama